2024

 The finished soil surface should be 1-2″ below the rim of the pot.
 A pot completely filled with soil can be quite messy when applying a thorough watering.

-After planting the pepper, insert a stake all the way to the bottom of the pot.
-Secure the stem with twine to keep the stem upright, which will slump over with the weight of the fruits.
+After planting the pepper, insert a stake (1-3′ long bamboo, a tomato cage, vinyl-clad metal, or a twig) all the way to the bottom of the pot.
+Secure the stem with twine, but not tightly, to keep the stem upright.
+The main stem or side branches heavy with fruits will slump over and might need additional support as the plant grows.

 The First Watering